rm-hull/wireframes/README.md

 ### Pre-requisites

-You will need [Leiningen](https://github.com/technomancy/leiningen) 2.3.2 or above installed.
+You will need [Leiningen](https://github.com/technomancy/leiningen) 2.3.4 or above installed.

 ### Building

 To build and install the library locally, run:

     $ lein test
-    $ lein cljsbuild once
     $ lein install

 To re-generate the examples in the ```doc/gallery``` directory, run: